Oliverotto Euffreducci: Early life and rise to power

 Then, Oliverotto laid siege to the palace of the governing council, and, having scared them all, set up a government and gave himself absolute power.
-Later, he made himself a formidable ruler to all of his neighbouring states.
+Later, he made himself a formidable ruler to all of his neighboring states.

 Downfall and legacy

 In May 1502, Oliverotto conquered Camerino for Cesare Borgia.
 However, realizing that the Duke was becoming stronger, he attended the meeting at La Magione with Giulio, Paolo and Francesco Orsini, Gian Paolo Baglioni, Pandolfo Petrucci, Vitelli and others, on 9 October.
 Although Oliverotto was against Paolo Orsini's line of reconciliation with Cesare Borgia, he nonetheless took Senigallia in Cesare's name.
-But this didn't change Borgia's secret design, and the Duke had him captured and strangled, together with Vitellozzo Vitelli, on 31 December 1502.
-Oliverotto was succeeded as ruler by his son Ludovico, who ruled until he was killed at the Battle of Monto Giorgio in 1520 when Fermo became again directly subjected to the Holy See.
+But this did not change Borgia's secret design, and the Duke had him captured and strangled, together with Vitellozzo Vitelli, on 31 December 1502.
+Oliverotto was succeeded as ruler by his nephew Ludovico, who ruled until 1520.

 As with Agathocles of Syracuse, he is immortalized in Machiavelli's The Prince as one of the leaders who gained power via criminal means.
-He is portrayed as a violent and cunning character.